DangerDexter/eeprom_cpu/INSTALL.md

 + simulate the program.
 You should see the Fibonacci series being printed out in hexadecimal

-Now that you know that the `fib.s` program should run correctly, run Logisim and open up the file `eprocpu.circ`.
+Now that you know that the `fib.s` program should run correctly, run Logisim and open up the file `ep16cpu.circ`.
 This is the CPU design that I've done so far.

 Right-click on the ALU and view the ALU.
 This should open up a display of the